 NOTE: This will be dependent on the Port you chose and should be accessible through your own email settings.

 - Click Send Test Email to send an email to your Administrator Account to test the connection of your server

-NOTE: Once your SMTP server has been setup successfully, any restrictions on the amount of emails that can be sent out at a time will need to be configured within your server settings.
-We would recommend contacting your IT representative responsible for your email server in order to ensure your SMTP server settings are setup correctly.
+NOTE: Once your SMTP server has been setup successfully, any restrictions on the number of emails that can be sent out at a time will need to be configured within your server settings.
+We would recommend contacting your IT representative responsible for your email server in order to ensure your SMTP server settings are set up correctly.